William Larrabee (Indiana politician): Political career

 Larrabee represented Indiana's 11th congressional district which included Hamilton County and the surrounding area.

 During World War II Larrabee was against isolationism and campaigned in favor of helping the British throughout 1940.
 Due to this he engaged in many heated arguments with his fellow Democrat Louis Ludlow who was an isolationist (Ludlow's district consisted primarily of Indianapolis).
-In between July 25 of 1940 when France surrendered, and June 22 of 1941 when the Nazis invaded the Soviet Union, Britain was effectively alone.
-During this time Larrabee, as well as his fellow Indiana congressmen John W. Boehne Jr. campaigned explicitly in favor of giving Britain any aid we could.
+In between July 25, 1940, when France surrendered, and June 22, 1941, when the Nazis invaded the Soviet Union, Britain was effectively alone.
+During this time, Larrabee, as well as fellow Indiana congressman John W. Boehne Jr. campaigned explicitly in favor of giving Britain any aid possible.
 They were the only two Indiana representatives who voted in favor of the 1941 Lend Lease Act.
-Larrabee explicitly advocated entering the war on the British side throughout the year before Pearl Harbor.
+Larrabee explicitly advocated entering the war on the British side throughout the year before the attack on Pearl Harbor.

 Later career and death

 After losing the 1942 election, he resumed the practice of medicine and surgery.
 Larrabee died in New Palestine, Indiana and is buried in the New Palestine Cemetery.